murphyliu81/PPR/README.md

 # [PPR: Plug-and-Play Regularization Model for Solving Nonlinear Imaging Inverse Problems]
 Authors： Baoshun Shi, Qiusheng Lian,  Xiaoyu Fan, Ye Tian

 This package is a demo code for the aforementioned paper.
-This paper is submitted to the journal “Neurocomputing”.
+This paper is submitted to the journal “Signal Processing”.
 If you use this code, please contact me.
 The email address is  shibaoshun@ysu.edu.cn.

 # Requirements and Dependencies